Joshua V. Himes

-Joshua Vaughan Himes (1805– 2023) was a Christian leader, publisher, and promoter of intellectual innovators and social reformists.
-He became involved with the followers of William Miller and later became a prominent leader in the Advent Christian Church.
+Joshua Vaughan Himes (19 May 1805–27 July 1895) was a Christian leader, publisher, and promoter of intellectual innovators and social reformists.
+He became involved with the followers of William Miller and later became a prominent leader in the Advent Christian Church (ACC).

 Early life

 Himes was born in Wickford, Rhode Island, to Stuckeley Himes and Elizabeth Vaughn Himes.
 His parents intended for him to become an Episcopal priest, but when Himes was twelve, his father fell into financial ruin when a ship captain disappeared with a valuable cargo, leaving Stuckeley in immense debt.
 Himes, unable to afford his education in seminary, was then apprenticed to a cabinetmaker in New Bedford, Massachusetts.

 In October 1824, Elizabeth filed for divorce from Himes' father (a court order stated that Stuckeley was now a "yeoman...residing in parts unknown").

 Entry into Ministry, Support of Progressive Social Reform/Intellectuals

 At 18, Himes joined the Christian Connexion church in New Bedford where he was licensed as an exhorter (most likely, an initial level role—he could preach and pastor a church, but was not an ordained minister).
 In November 1825 he married Mary Thompson Handy, and the following year was ordained to the ministry.
 Over the next few years he pastored several districts in Massachusetts, before becoming pastor of the First Christian Church in Boston in 1830.
 There he rose to prominence, reviving a church that was near death, and becoming active in the educational, temperance, peace, and abolitionist reform movements of the day.

 In 1836, he left First Christian Church (some scholars claim that he was forced out of his position because of his single-minded focus on social reform movements).
 With only sixteen members, he started a new gathering at Lyceum Hall on Hanover Street; two years later, they relocated to a new sanctuary that would become Chardon Street Chapel, dedicated on November 6, 1838.
 On November 29, 1842, when Himes resigned his position to John Starkweather, the total gathering was 410.